techchrism/valorant-api-docs/docs/common-components.md

 The ID of the party the player is in.
 To get this live, the `OnJsonApiEvent_chat_v4_presences` websocket event can be used.
 On request, the remote [Party_FetchPlayer](Party/GET%20Party_FetchPlayer.md) or the local [PRESENCE_RNet_GET_ALL](Useful%20Local/GET%20PRESENCE_RNet_GET_ALL.md) endpoint can be used.

+### Chat ID
+The ID of a chat.
+For game chat this can be obtained from [Pregame Chat Info](Local%20Chat/GET%20Pregame%20Chat%20Info.md) before the match starts (team chat only) and [Game Chat Info](Local%20Chat/GET%20Game%20Chat%20Info.md) once the match has started (team and all chat).
+For parties, [Party Chat Info](Local%20Chat/GET%20Party%20Chat%20Info.md) can be used to get the CID.
+When whispering, a friend's PID can be used as a CID.
+Friends and their PIDs can be found from [CHATFRIENDS_RNet_GET_ALL](Useful%20Local/GET%20CHATFRIENDS_RNet_GET_ALL.md).